Percy Pig

 Percy Pig is a British brand of pig-shaped gummy raspberry, strawberry, cherry and grape-flavoured confectionery products made under licence in Germany by Katjes for Marks & Spencer which first appeared in stores in 1992.
-More than £10,000,000 was grossed between June 2009 and 2010 in Percy Pig sales in Marks and Spencer's UK branches alone.
-They contain just under 3.5% fruit juice and since May 2022 have been suitable for vegans.
+More than £10 million was grossed between June 2009 and 2010 in Percy Pig sales in Marks & Spencer's UK branches alone.
+They contain 3.5% fruit juice, and since May 2022 have been suitable for vegans.

-Until 2008, Percy Pig sweets were available in 100, 200, and 400 grams.
-The packaging has not changed size, but the middle size now contains 170 grams and the large size now contains 400 grams.
+Percy Pig sweets are available in 100g, 170g and 400g.

 History

 Percy Pig was created in 1992 and was sold in strawberry, blackcurrant and raspberry flavours.

-After a brief hiatus from the shelves in 1997, the brand returned, and in 2008 the sweets made UK British Vogue's 2008 hot list at number 11 on the top style bible's 40 hottest people and trends to watch over the coming months.
+After a brief hiatus from the shelves in 1997, the brand returned, and in 2008 the sweets made British Vogue's 2008 hot list at number 11 on the publication's 40 hottest people and trends to watch over the coming months.

-A Percy Pig appreciation society has been set up on Facebook and currently has 250,000 members.

-The Percy Pig character appeared in M&S's 2021 Christmas advert voiced by Tom Holland in his first speaking appearance.
+The Percy Pig character appeared in M&S's 2021 Christmas advert voiced by Tom Holland in the character's first speaking appearance.

 In April 2022, a large fibreglass Percy Pig statue was installed on the roof of a newly-opened Marks and Spencer store in Stevenage, Hertfordshire, to remain there for a year.

 Ingredients

 Marks & Spencer Percy Pig sweets originally contained real pig in the form of pork gelatin.
-In 2011 a "Veggie Percy" range was launched, a vegetarian variety of Percy Pig sweets replacing the gelatin with beeswax and pea protein, with green ears to indicate they were vegetarian.
+In 2011, a "Veggie Percy" range was launched, a vegetarian variety of Percy Pig sweets replacing the gelatin with beeswax and pea protein, with green ears to indicate they were vegetarian.

-In 2016 M&S began using a new gelatine-free recipe for some other varieties of Percy Pig sweets, and from May 2019 all Percy Pig sweets were 100 per cent gelatin-free, instead using pectin.
+In 2016, M&S began using a new gelatine-free recipe for some other varieties of Percy Pig sweets, and from May 2019 all Percy Pig sweets were 100 per cent gelatin-free, instead using pectin.
 This relaunch of the range also saw a new logo and packaging designs across the range.

 In 2022, beeswax was removed from the recipe, making the product vegan.

 Variations

 Following on from the success of the original Percy Pig sweets, new varieties, flavours and characters were introduced.
 Amongst the first were "Percy Pig & Pals", which besides Percy also contained a cow (cola flavour) and sheep (orange and strawberry flavour) and "Percy Piglets", which are smaller versions of the main sweets.
-Percy gained a girlfriend in Penny Pig in 2010, with her sweets being lemon flavoured.
+A lemon and orange "Penny Pig" sweet was introduced in 1998, and retired a few years later.

 Besides the sweet range itself, Percy Pig has expanded to fruit juices, fizzy drinks, chocolates, popcorn, biscuits, cakes, muffins, ice cream, dessert sauces and mince pies, amongst others.
-In 2020, Marks and Spencer relaunched a Percy Pig advent calendar after being discontinued in 2018 and 2019.
+In 2020, Marks & Spencer relaunched a Percy Pig advent calendar after being discontinued in 2018 and 2019.
 Toys, books, socks, party equipment, bed linen and piggy banks are amongst the non-food items with the Percy Pig branding.